 The method that we use to segment consumers into distinct groups is called Transversal Segmentation.
 This is a new method that enables powerful targeting and analysis of groups of accounts in a way that's very similar to a real-time focus group.
 Compared to other consumer segmentation methods, Transversal Segmentation is fast to setup, enables dynamic consumer targeting, and also surfaces relevant personal details, all while remaining fully GDPR compatible.

-We makes use of three main dimensions to help determine when an account belongs to a particular group: 1) Personal Attributes, 2) Products Used, and 3) Brand Affinities.
+We make use of three main dimensions to help determine when an account belongs to a particular group: 1) Personal Attributes, 2) Products Used, and 3) Brand Affinities.
 Luckily, all of this data is available on social media, which enables a continuous flow of insights in a way that's very similar to a live focus group.

 Each of these attributes can be obtained from social posts.
-The Personal Attributes dimensions consists of items such as psychographics, geography, behavioristics, interests, and activities.
+The Personal Attributes dimension consists of items such as psychographics, geography, behavioristics, interests, and activities.
 These parameters come either from visual search or metadata.
 We use object detection to see what things are present in every photo and video.
 An example would be the age of a person in a selfie, the fact that she rides horses every week, that she enjoys soccer, or took a photo of the Eiffel Tower when she was in France last month.

 Secondly, Products Used recognizes which products or services are present in a photo or video.
 Our object detection can spot things such as furniture, bottles shown, which makeup looks are being worn, which pets are present, product boxes, fashion outfits, vehicles, and more.